System of a Down: Artsakh benefit singles and continued live performances (2020–present)

+In July 2026, System of a Down announced a tour of Australia and New Zealand, supported by Faith No More.
+The tour is scheduled for January–February 2027.

+On September 4, 2026, System of a Down released the B-side "Johnny" onto streaming, and is set to release their 25th anniversary album of Toxicity.

 Artistry

 Lyrical themes

 System of a Down's lyrics are often oblique or dadaist and have discussed topics such as drug abuse, politics and suicide.
 "Prison Song" criticizes the war on drugs whereas Rolling Stone describes "Roulette" as a "scared, wounded love letter".
 "Boom!", among the band's most straightforward and unambiguous songs, lambasts globalization and spending on bombs and armament.
 Commenting on the track "I-E-A-I-A-I-O", drummer John Dolmayan said it was inspired by an encounter he had with Knight Rider's actor David Hasselhoff in a liquor store in Los Angeles when he was around 12.
 On Mezmerize, "Cigaro" makes explicit references to phallic imagery and bureaucracy while "Violent Pornography" harshly views television and degradation of women.
 System of a Down's discontent toward the controversial Iraq War arises in "B.Y.O.B.", which is a double entendre reference to beer and bombs, containing the forthright lyric "Why don't presidents fight the war?
 Why do they always send the poor?", "Old School Hollywood" describes a celebrity baseball game.
 On their album Hypnotize, "Tentative" describes war, "Hypnotize" refers to the Tiananmen Square events, and "Lonely Day" describes angst.
 The album title Steal This Album! is a play on the book Steal This Book by left-wing political activist Abbie Hoffman.
 System of a Down's firm commitment for the Armenian genocide to be recognized appears in two songs: "P.L.U.C.K." and "Holy Mountains", which rank among the band's most political songs.
-It is widely accepted that System of a Down is a left wing band, as seen in their lyric choices.